Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Gradually reintroducing mildly warming foods as temperatures drop

-- Continuing cooling herbs (coriander, fennel) for 2-3 weeks after summer ends
+- Continuing cooling herbs (coriander, fennel) for 2 to 3 weeks after summer ends

-- Gentle cleansing practices (simple kitchari mono-diet for 3-5 days)
+- Gentle cleansing practices.
+A simple kitchari mono-diet for 3 to 5 days.

 This transition period is one of the most important in the Ayurvedic calendar.
 The accumulated heat of summer, if not addressed, becomes the inflammatory conditions of autumn.